alpic-ai/charles-test-mcp/README.md

 # Alpic MCP Template

-A TypeScript template for building MCP servers using Streamable HTTP transport!
+A TypeScript template for building MCP servers using Streamable HTTP transport.

 ## Overview